FlyingFathead/mortality-roulette/README.md

 It rolls a simulated life year by year using age-, sex-, country- and model-specific mortality probabilities and, when death occurs, can continue into cause of death, detailed cause trees and seasonal timing.

-⚠ **This is a statistical concept project, not an individualized medical prognosis or healthcare decision tool.**
+⚠ **This is a statistical concept project, not an individualized medical prognosis or healthcare decision tool.
+This project presents mortality probabilities and causes of death directly and may be unsettling to some readers.**

 ## ⚠ Disclaimer